harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 -- we can use V2 rather than continually specify that we're representing -- x and y as a tuple of Ints.

--- You get this and more for free in the `linear` package as `Linear.V2`
+-- You get this and more for free in the linear package as Linear.V2
 --- but I want to avoid as many dependencies as possible. type V2 = (Int, Int)

--- Rather than use a 2D array-of-arrays, we'll just use -- a map keyed by our ~V2~ coordinate type, whose values are of our `Cell` type.
+-- Rather than use a 2D array-of-arrays, we'll just use -- a map keyed by our V2 coordinate type, whose values are of our Cell type.
 -- We use a new datatype here rather than an alias, as this will later allow us to -- attach new behaviour to the Grid in the form of typeclass instances.
--- This gives us a constructor function `Grid`, which accepts a width, height, and -- `Map` as its arguments and gives us back a value of type `Grid`.
+-- This gives us a constructor function Grid, which accepts a width, height, and -- Map as its arguments and gives us back a value of type Grid.
 That the -- constructor has the same name as the type is just convention. data Grid = Grid Int Int (Map V2 Cell)